ShaikNasreenNov25/Python_programs/README.md

 Enter text to write to the file: Hello, Python!
 Data successfully written to output.txt.

-Enter additional text to append: Learning file handling in python Data successfully appended.
+Enter additional text to append: Learning file handling in Python Data successfully appended.

 Final content of output.txt:
 Hello, Python!
-Learning file handling in python
+Learning file handling in Python

 ```
 ---